metal3-io/metal3-docs/design/hostclaim-multitenancy.md

 OS image with an initial configuration (typically cloud-init or ignition configuration files) on a compute resource that meets a set of requirements (host selectors).
-The status and meta-data of the HostClaim provide the necessary information for the end user to define and manage his workload on the compute resource, but they do not grant full control over the resource (typically, BMC credentials of servers are not exposed to the tenant).
+The status and metadata of the HostClaim provide the necessary information for the end user to define and manage his workload on the compute resource, but they do not grant full control over the resource (typically, BMC credentials of servers are not exposed to the tenant).